Displaying images with Xamarin.iOS

 - Storing other images and files separately from the code, so they’re easier to manage (subdirectories are preserved when the Resources directory contents are copied).

-To display an image using the designer, an Image View should be used as a container and can display a single image or an animation of images.
+In the iOS Designer, use an Image View to display an image or animated series of images.
 The Image View icon from the Toolbox is shown below:

-Drag the Image View from the Toobox onto the View Controller.
-Then under **Image View > Image ** the drop down list will provide a list of all available image files in your project.
+Drag the Image View from the Toolbox onto the view controller.
+Then, under Image View > Image the drop-down list will provide a list of all available image files in your project.
 Select any of these to add it to your image view.

 Displaying the image programmatically

-Because blocks.jpg is located in the root of the Resources directory it will be available at runtime in the application bundle’s root.
-To display this image in an ImageView control use the following code:
+Because SF Monkey.jpg is located in the root of the Resources directory it will be available at runtime in the application bundle’s root.
+To display this image in an image view control, use the following code:

 imageview1.Image = UIImage.FromBundle("SF Monkey.png");

 If we had placed the image in /Resources/Pics/SF Monkey.jpg, then the code would include the Pics folder in the path: